Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/physics.md

 The ClientDriven [bitesize sample](../learn/bitesize/bitesize-clientdriven.md) addresses this by manually adding forces server-side to offer a buffer before an actual collision, but it still feels wobbly at times.
 However, this isn't really a solution.

 The best way to address the issue of physics latency is to create a custom `NetworkTransform` with a custom physics-based interpolator.
 You can also use the [Network Simulator tool](../../tools/network-simulator.md) to spot issues with latency.

+## Message Processing vs. Applying Changes to State (Timing Condsiderations)
+When handling the synchronization of changes to certain physics properties, it is important to understand a bit more about the order of operations when it comes to message processing relative to the various update stages that occur within a single frame.
+To do this, we should first review over the various update stages:
+- Initialization _(Awake and Start are invoked here)_
+- EarlyUpdate _(Inbound messages are processed here)_
+- FixedUpdate _(Physics simulation is run and results)_
+- PreUpdate _(NetworkTime and Tick is updated)_
+- Update _(NetworkBehaviours/Components are updated)_
+- PreLateUpdate: _(Useful for handling post-update tasks prior to processing and sending pending outbound messages)_
+- LateUpdate: _(Useful for changes to camera, detecting input, and handling other post-update tasks)_
+- PostLateUpdate: _(Dirty NetworkVariables processed and pending outbound messages are sent)_

+From the above list of update stages, we should focus our attention on the `EarlyUpdate` and `FixedUpdate` stages and what that might mean for NetworkVariableDeltaMessage and RpcMessages processing.
+If we are processing inbound messages during the `EarlyUpdate` stage, this means that Rpc methods and NetworkVariable.OnValueChanged callbacks will be invoked at that point in time during any given frame.
+Taking this into consideration, there are certain scenarios where making changes to a Rigidbody could yield undeseriable results.

+### Rigidbody Interpolation (_an example_)
+If you have any experience with `Rigidbody`, then you might have discovered the usefulness of `Rigidbody.interpolation`.
+While `NetworkTransform` offers interpolation as a way to smooth between delta state updates, you might have discovered that it does not get applied to the authoritative instance (_whether server or owner mode_).
+You might also decide that you want to use `Rigidbody.interpolation` for your authoritative instance while keeping a strict server authoritative motion model.
+In order to have a client control their owned objects, you might leverage from the use of either invoking ServerRpcs or udpating one or more NetworkVariables on the client side.
+However, you could soon discover that a host-client's updates seem to "work as expected" but you notice a slight jitter when a client sends updates.
+You might be scanning for key or device input during the `Update` to `LateUpdate` stages.
+Any input from the Host player would be applied after the `FixedUpdate` stage (i.e. physics simulation for the frame has already run), but any input from client players would be sent via a message and processed, with a half RTT delay, on the host side (or processed 1 network tick + half RTT if using NetworkVariables).
+Because of when messages are processed, client input updates run the risk of being processed during the `EarlyUpdate` stage which occurs just before the current frame's `FixedUpdate` stage.

+To avoid this kind of scenario, it is recommended that you apply changes, that are received via messages, to a Rigidbody after the FixedUpdate has run for the current frame.
+If you [look at how `NetworkTransform` handles its changes to transform state](https://github.com/Unity-Technologies/com.unity.netcode.gameobjects/blob/a2c6f7da5be5af077427eef9c1598fa741585b82/com.unity.netcode.gameobjects/Components/NetworkTransform.cs#L3028), you will see that state updates are applied during the `Update` stage but are received during the `EarlyUpdate` stage.
+Following this kind of pattern, when synchronizing changes to a Rigidbody via messages, will help you to avoid unexpected results in your netcode enabled project.